- hiring a content writer

-While it’s true that there are no word count police, as Eridon says in his article, your blog post needs to have a point, and the content in it needs to feel like it’s leading up to that point.
+While it’s true that there are no word count police, as Eridon says in his article, your blog content writing needs to have a point, and the content in it needs to feel like it’s leading up to that point.
 Your audience needs to feel like they’re reading for a reason, and if your post doesn’t reach that point — or if the content doesn’t tie in with that point — then your blog post will feel like it’s going on and on, my friend.

 Some People Started Writing It Not Knowing What It Was

 Chances are you don’t realize that your blog content writing is going on for too long.
 “The trick is to organize the info so readers are not intimidated by the length or amount of content,” says Rachel Sprung of Hubspot.
 When you’re putting your topic to paper — or rather, Word document — organization is key.
 Your content can be as long as you want, however, it needs to be organized and the things you say along the way have to have a reason for being mentioned in the first place.
 Ideas are great, but structure is what fleshes them out and prevent them from feeling like they’re going on for too long.